 Thursday, June 24, 2010

-General Maximilian Ironsides caught wind of an inventor from a far-off land—an inventor who had created a miracle: a cream that, when applied to the skin, would render a person completely invulnerable to arrows.
+General Maximilian Ironside caught wind of an inventor from a far-off land.
+The inventor had created a miracle: a cream that, when applied to the skin, would render a person completely invulnerable to arrows.
 The general, naturally, was intrigued.
 Who wouldn’t be?
 A cream that could stop arrows?
-It was either the greatest thing since sliced bread or the most spectacular scam ever invented.
-Either way, Ironsides was determined to find out.
+It was either the greatest thing since sliced bread or the most spectacular scam ever concocted.
+Either way, General Ironside was determined to find out.

-So, he set off, traveled the length of the world, spent a small fortune, and returned home with a jar of the mysterious cream.
-The journey back was uneventful—until they entered a dense, dark forest.
-Out of nowhere, a band of robbers leapt from the shadows and began shooting arrows.
+So, he set off with a troop of soldiers, traveled the length of the world, spent a small fortune, and returned home with a jar of the mysterious cream.
+The journey back was uneventful, until they entered a dense, dark forest.
+Suddenly, a band of robbers leapt from the shadows and began shooting arrows.

-The general, ever the calm and composed leader, smiled as the arrows bounced harmlessly off his chest and arms.
-His soldiers, too, walked unscathed, as if they were strolling through a gentle spring shower—only with arrows instead of raindrops.
+The general, calm and composed, smiled as the arrows bounced harmlessly off his chest and arms.
+His soldiers walked unscathed, as if they were strolling through a gentle spring shower, only with arrows instead of raindrops.
 The robbers, unnerved, stopped shooting and stared in stunned silence.

 As the last arrow clattered harmlessly to the ground, the general continued as if nothing had happened.
 He adjusted his helmet and offered the robbers a friendly nod.
 “Come, come!” he called cheerfully, gesturing for them to sit.
 “I bear no ill will.
 Please, let me offer you some wine and food.
 I’m sure you’ve had a long day of highway robbery.”